-4.11 Suspension or Termination of Office of a Governor
+Suspension or Termination of Office of a Governor

-4.11.1 The Chair shall be authorised to take such action as may be immediately required, including the exclusion of the Governor concerned from a meeting so that any allegation made against a Governor on the following grounds can be investigated:
+The Chair shall be authorised to take such urgent action as may in his view be required, including the exclusion of the Governor concerned from a meeting, so that any allegation made against a Governor that any of the circumstances set out in paragraph 9 of the Constitution relating to the disqualification or removal of a Governor are applicable.

-any non-compliance with the Regulatory Framework, Code of Conduct, or these Standing Orders; or

-any misconduct detrimental to the Trust; or

-failure to attend two consecutive meetings of the Council without good reason established to the satisfaction of the Chair and the Council; or

-if any other of the circumstances set out in paragraph 9 of the Constitution relating to the disqualification or removal of a Governor are applicable.

 Where any grounds within this clause are alleged, it shall be open to the Council to decide, by a simple majority of those present and voting, to lay a formal charge of non-compliance or misconduct.

-The Governor in question will be notified in writing of the allegations, detailing the specific behaviour which is considered to be detrimental to the Trust, and inviting and considering the individual’s response within a defined appropriate and reasonable timescale.
+The Governor in question will be notified in writing of the allegations, detailing the specific behaviour which is alleged, and inviting and considering the individual’s response within a defined appropriate and reasonable timescale.

 The Governor may be invited to address the Council in person if the matter cannot be resolved satisfactorily through correspondence.